bachelor-2014/report/v2/human_interaction.md

 concerning the user interface of EvoBot.
 It is to be seen as an informal discussion with actual formal goals marked with **bold**.

 The main value that EvoBot seeks to provide its users stems from the top level goal that it **must provide the user with the ability to control as well as receive feedback from it**.
 The goal is apparent directly from the expected uses of the robotic platform.
 The user is expected to program an experiment, which EvoBot can then run.
 The experiment data must the be available for the user to see, so the experiment data can be used in research.
 As an extension of this goal, we seek to allow the user to **see experiment data while the experiment is running**, as this allows for the scientist to monitor an experiment while it is running.
-One could imagine e.g. that the user wished to run an experiment without knowing exactly what to expect.
+One could imagine e.g. that the user wished to run an experiment without knowing exactly what the outcome is.
 By allowing real-time result data monitoring, the experiment could keep running, until the user decides to terminate it based on the result data.
 The following goals are concerned further with how to achieve this interaction with the robotic platform.

 When considering the goals it is certainly advantageous to consider the end-user of the system.
 The users of the EvoBot will be scientists